 - For Sale Sign (If allowed)

-Setting the stage to sell – aim for perfect open houses and showings.
 I mentioned this before, but it bears repeating, first impressions are critical.
-Be sure your property looks its very best for showings and open houses.
+Be sure your property looks its very best for showings and virtual tours.

 - Turn off the television.
 Play quiet background music.